AnthonyGiretti/ILogger-extensions/README.md

 ![](https://github.com/AnthonyGiretti/Calzolari-ILogger-extensions/workflows/dotnetcore/badge.svg)
 [![Nuget](https://img.shields.io/nuget/v/Calzolari.ILogger.Extensions.NSusbtitute)](https://www.nuget.org/packages/Calzolari.ILogger.Extensions.NSusbtitute/) (NSusbtitute dependency)

+Must match your Microsoft.Extensions.Logging version in your project

+Examples:

+If you use ILogger from dependency Microsoft.Extensions.Logging (>= 3.1.1), use package Microsoft.Extensions.Logging (>= 3.1.1.x)
+If you use ILogger from dependency Microsoft.Extensions.Logging (>= 2.2.0), use package Microsoft.Extensions.Logging (>= 2.2.0.x)

 ## Features

 - Provides ILogger matching arguments check with a LogLevel, an exception and a message